fmthoker/SEVERE-BENCHMARK/SlowFast-ssl-vssl/README.md

     bash setup/create_env.sh slowfast
     ```
     This will create and activate a conda environment called `slowfast`.

+    :warning: We use `torch==1.9.0` with CUDA 11.1.
+If you have a CUDA with a different version, kindly use an apt [PyTorch version](https://pytorch.org/get-started/previous-versions/).
+You will need to follow the steps in `setup/create_env.sh` manually to install different versions of dependencies.

-    Please activate it for further steps.
+    Please activate the environment for further steps.
     ```sh
     conda activate slowfast
     ```